|h a l f b a k e r y

 place and wants it to be available to everybody,

-or at least to him or her, or free, or cheap,
+or at least to them, or free, or cheap,

 without knowing how to make it free or cheap.